 The memories Basset’s Walker has of her husband almost saved the film until it takes a typical turn that had me think we just can’t have nice things.
 Otherhood would be a stronger film if it concentrated on her instead of the equal usage of the other leads.

 160. The Creative Brain

-This would be served better as an educational video that a teacher will play for their students to highlight outside the box thinking, than an informative work of art.
+This would serve as an educational video that a teacher will play for their students to highlight outside-the-box thinking rather than an informative work of art.
 This documentary is surprisingly unoriginal, patronizing, and whose insights are only skin deep.